RSipra/semantic_verification_engine/README.md

 #  NLP Trivia Engine: Semantic Q&A with Custom NER, Sentence-BERT, and Modular Design

-*Themed: Harry Potter | CLI MVP → Web App in Progress*
+*Themed: Harry Potter | CLI MVP → Web App (in progress)*

-> 🎯 **This project demonstrates applied NLP, semantic search, software engineering, and full-stack thinking — all through an interactive trivia game.**
+> **A hands-on exploration of applied NLP, semantic similarity, modular software design, and product management combined to create an interactive trivia game.**
 >
+>This project is my *learning playground*, an evolving ecosystem of mini-projects and experiments structured into agile sprints.
-> It’s both a passion project and a showcase of technical fluency in Python, NLP pipelines, and modular design.
+>Here I delve deeply, explore widely, and experiment intentionally ... focusing my learning to build fluency in Python, NLP, and modular software design.

 ---

-## ✨ What Is This?
+## ✨ What is this?

 This magical little adventure started over late-night book readings and a daughter who just won’t stop dropping Harry Potter trivia around the clock.
 Naturally, a trivia game was born – for her to play, and for me (a muggle-turned-data-wizard) to build.